 Teresa Castillo - soprano

 Other recent performances include Yum-Yum in The Mikado with Loveland Opera Theatre, Barbarina in Le Nozze di Figaro with Emerald City Opera, Elsie Maynard in Yeomen of the Guard with Empire Lyric Players, The Dew Fairy in Hansel and Gretel with Lamont Opera Theatre, Drusilla in L’incoronazione di Poppea with Metropolitan State Opera Ensemble, and Adele in The Bat with Rocky Mountain Chamber Opera.
-She was also a recent member of the Central City Opera Ensemble for seven seasons.
-On the concert stage, Ms. Castillo has performed Mahler’s Symphony No. 4, Brahm’s Ein deutsches Requiem and the world premiere Grammy-nominated composer Austin Wintory’s Convergence with the Boulder Symphony, and Orff’s Carmina Burana with the Arapahoe Philharmonic.
-Along with her standard repertoire, she frequently enjoys singing new works by established and upcoming composers such as her recent performances as Ana Maria in the new opera En mis Palabras with the Central City Opera Ensemble.
+She was also a member of the Central City Opera Ensemble for seven seasons.
+On the concert stage, Ms. Castillo has performed Mahler’s Symphony No. 4, Brahm’s Ein deutsches Requiem and the world premiere Grammy-nominated composer Austin Wintory’s Convergence with the Boulder Symphony and Orff’s Carmina Burana with the Arapahoe Philharmonic.
+Along with her standard repertoire, she frequently enjoys singing new works by established and upcoming composers such as her performances as Ana Maria in the new opera En mis Palabras with the Central City Opera Ensemble.

 Ms. Castillo has won first place in the Classical Singer Competition at the Young Artist level, second place in the Denver Lyric Opera Guild Competition, and was featured in the “Who Inspires You?” article series in Classical Singer Magazine.
 She has received several grants from The Allied Arts in Denver, CO and from the Bel Canto Vocal Scholarship foundation based in Cranston, RI.
-During her time at Lamont, she was awarded many prestigious awards, including the Joe Docksey music career development fund, the Denver Lyric Opera Guild Award and with the Recital of Distinction Award.
+During her time at Lamont, she was awarded many prestigious awards, including the Joe Docksey music career development fund, the Denver Lyric Opera Guild Award and the Recital of Distinction Award.

 Ms. Castillo holds a Bachelor’s Degree from the Metropolitan State University of Denver and a Master’s Degree from the Lamont School of Music.
+Among her many talents, Ms. Castillo spent a brief period of her life as a clown while still living in Denver and played the flute for thirteen years before switching to voice.